MostAwesomeDude/brismu/5-Set.md

 cats are walking is indeterminate, and there might be many pairs of cats which satisfy the bridi.

-There are no implicit `{su'o}` here.
-When we count, we are counting precisely.
+There are no implicit `{su'o}` for inner quantifiers here.
+When we count, we are counting precisely, and no inner quantifier means no counting.

 ## Articles II: {lo'i}